This week's Agent Spotlight features Steven Malk of Writers House.

 Contact:

-Please see Mr. Malk's AgentQuery page or the Writers House web site for contact and query information.
+Please see Steven Malk's AgentQuery page or the Writers House website for additional contact and query information.

 Note: These agent profiles presently focus on agents who accept children's fiction.
 They are not interviews.
 Please take the time to verify anything you might use here before querying an agent.
 The information found herein is subject to change.